 The world is your oyster at Paradise Cove.
 They have everything you could ever want including yoga, hiking, swimming with Manta Rays and a plethora of ways to get involved in with the local community.

 Personally, I am not a huge fan of ‘enforced fun’ or jam-packed schedules whilst I’m on holiday.
-Paradise Cove has really mastered the balance.
+Paradise Cove has mastered the balance.
 This idyllic island has an abundance of ways to kick back and relax.
 On the flip side, adventure is always available to those that want it.

 Our short escape to Paradise Cove Resort was truly one of the best I have ever had and I still often talk about it.
 As it’s so special, I’ve given it a unique 6-star rating.
 This rating is really because sister resort, Blue Lagoon, was absolutely faultless and I didn’t want to do it a disservice by giving just 4 stars, however, Paradise Cove is incomparable.